pythonpadawanEXE/COMP1511/Week 1.md

 # Operating Systems

 12.What is an operating system?
+**SOFTWARE THAT INTERFACES BETWEEN OUR CODE AND THE COMPUTER HARDWARE**

 What operating systems do your classmates run?
 The tute room?
 The CSE lab (and VLAB) computers?